-Symptom Possible Cause Remedy When stopping the engine The SHIFT P warning appears on the dis- play and the inside warning chime sounds continuously.
+Sym ptom Possible Cause Remedy When pushing the ignition switch to stop the engine The SHIFT P warning appears on the display and the inside warning chime sounds continuously.
 The shift selector is not in the P (Park) position.
 Move the shift selector to the P (Park) position.
 When opening the driver's door to get out of the vehicle The inside warning chime sounds continuously.
 The ignition switch is in the ACC position.
-Place the ignition switch in the OFF position.
-When closing the door after getting out of The NO KEY warning appears on the display, the outside chime sounds 3 times and the inside warning chime sounds for approximately 3 seconds.
+Push the ignition switch to the OFF position.
+When closing the door after getting out of the vehicle The NO KEY warning appears on the display, the outside chime sounds three times and the inside warning chime sounds for approximately three seconds.
 The ignition switch is in the ACC or ON position.
-Place the ignition switch in the OFF position. the vehicle The NO KEY warning appears on the dis- play and the outside chime sounds continuously.
+Push the ignition switch to the OFF position.
+The NO KEY warning appears on the dis- play and the outside chime sounds continuously.
 The ignition switch is in the ACC position and the shift selector is not in the P (Park) position.
-Move the shift selector to the P (Park) posi- tion and place the ignition switch in the OFF position.
-When closing the door with the inside lock knob turned to LOCK The outside chime sounds for approximately 3 seconds and all the doors unlock.
+Move the shift selector to the P (Park) position and push the ignition switch to the OFF position.
+When closing the door with the inside lock knob turned to LOCK The outside chime sounds for approximately three seconds and all the doors unlock.
 The Intelligent Key is inside the vehicle.
 Carry the Intelligent Key with you.
+When pushing the door handle request switch to lock the door The outside chime sounds for approximately two seconds.
 The Intelligent Key is inside the vehicle.
 Carry the Intelligent Key with you.
-When pushing the door handle request The outside chime sounds for approximately A door is not closed securely.
-Close the door securely. switch to lock the door 2 seconds.
+A door is not closed securely.
+Close the door securely.
 The door handle request switch is pushed before the door is closed.
 Push the door handle request switch after the door is closed.